jasonkim999429/cse15l-lab-reports/lab-report-1.md

 [user@sahara ~]$
 ```

-I also tested it by changing into the messages directory, located in the lecture1 directory, and inputted `cd` without any arguments and received the same results: no output in terminal, working directory changed to `/home` directory.
+I also tested it by changing into the `/home/lecture1/messages` directory, located in the `/home/lecture1` directory, and inputted `cd` without any arguments and received the same results: no output in terminal, working directory changed to the `/home` directory.

 ```
 [user@sahara ~/lecture1/messages]$ cd